 Now if the front end seems too heavy or if the front tires won't "float" down the track or barely make contact with the track when pulling, what could be done to lighten the front end is...

-a Obviously, remove weight(s) from the front of the tractor and place it/them on the rear.
+Obviously, remove weight(s) from the front of the tractor and place it/them on the rear.

-a Sharpen the tire tread if rules allow, use a different type of tire with better tread (softer or harder rubber compound; according to track conditions) or adjust the tire pressure accordingly.
+Sharpen the tire tread if rules allow, use a different type of tire with better tread (softer or harder rubber compound; according to track conditions) or adjust the tire pressure accordingly.

-a Remove all unnecessary (mower deck) brackets, hangers, pulleys, etc. from the front or midway of the tractor.
+Remove all unnecessary (mower deck) brackets, hangers, pulleys, etc. from the front or midway of the tractor.

-a Don't install the battery or fuel tank on the extreme front end of the tractor.
+Don't install the battery or fuel tank on the extreme front end of the tractor.
 Or perhaps use a smaller fuel tank, if you prefer it to be mounted on the front.

-a Reposition the drawbar further back or away from the transaxle.
+Reposition the drawbar further back or away from the transaxle.
 The best position for the drawbar is 6-1/2" to 8" rearward from the center of the rear axle.

-a Remove the starter/generator (if equipped) and install the smaller gear starter with a large diameter ring gear type flywheel.
+Remove the starter/generator (if equipped) and install the smaller gear starter with a large diameter ring gear type flywheel.
 There's a 22 lb. difference between the starter/generator. bracket and PTO pulley versus the small gear starter.

-a Use small diameter aluminum wheels with small, lightweight tires on the front.
+Use small diameter aluminum wheels with small, lightweight tires on the front.

-a If it's a slow moving stock tractor with low tire speed, use steel wheels on the rear.
+If it's a slow moving stock tractor with low tire speed, use steel wheels on the rear.

-a Fabricate and install a thin-wall [reinforced] aluminum or steel tubular front axle that pivots in the center.
+Fabricate and install a thin-wall [reinforced] aluminum or steel tubular front axle that pivots in the center.

-a Fabricate and install a [reinforced] aluminum, thin-wall steel or fiberglass hood/grille support.
+Fabricate and install a [reinforced] aluminum, thin-wall steel or fiberglass hood/grille support.
 Be aware if using fiberglass!
 It has been known to crack due to normal engine vibration.
 When fastening it, install a wide flat washer with a large diameter rubber washer on each mounting bolt against the fiberglass to cushion and distribute the load.

-a If it's a high-tire-speed pulling tractor, avoid using wheel weights or fluid in the rear tires for pulling competition!
+If it's a high-tire-speed pulling tractor, avoid using wheel weights or fluid in the rear tires for competition pulling!
 But if you prefer to use wheel weights, the most easiest and inexpensive way is to use barbell weights.
 They can be mounted by drilling a 27/64" hole in the center of each axle (it should be soft metal), then cut some 1/2-13 threads in the drilled holes.
-Then install a hardened 1/2" diameter "All Thread" (threaded steel rod) into the threaded holes, cut the rods off so they won't protrude too far out past the tire, slide the weights onto the rod, and then fasten them in place with a large flat washer and wing nut.
+Then install a hardened 1/2" diameter threaded steel rod (All Thread) into the threaded holes, cut the rods off so they won't protrude too far out past the tire, slide the weights onto the rod, and then fasten them in place with a large flat washer and wing nut.
 Never run wheel weights or fluid in the rear tires except in or on a slow moving stock tractor!
 In a high speed pulling tractor, the extra rotating weight will slow the tractor down A LOT!
 It's based on one of the laws of physics and mechanics: it takes more force (as in torque and horsepower) to set a heavy object in motion than it would to spin a lightweight object.
 Therefore, in pulling, the wheel weights will cause the rear tires to lose a lot of momentum (speed) and they'll rob the engine of valuable power.
 Actually, the engine would be straining because of the extra weight.

-For miniature International Harvester look-a-like "hang-on" weights, check out Midwest Super Cub.
-Or to fabricate weights yourself, find a friend with a cutting torch, cut-off saw or chop saw and welder then check with scrap metal recycling centers.
+To fabricate weights yourself, find a friend with a cutting torch, cut-off saw or chop saw and welder then check with scrap metal recycling centers.
 That's what I did, and saved a bundle!
 Of course, I have our own acetylene cutting torch, 14" chop saw and two wire welders.

 When placing weight on a pulling tractor, include some smaller pieces of weights, (1 lb., 2 lb.) instead of just large, massive weights or use thick and thin weights.
 While on the scales, smaller pieces of weights makes it much easier to remove, add or juggle down to a pound or two.
 And always mark your weights so you'll know how much each one weighs.
 This way, it takes the guess work out of adding or removing weight as needed.
 And it'll be a good idea to put your name on your weights, so another puller can't claim them as theirs.